MerelMoehn/cheffies/README.md

   - Go to the detail page of a specific user
 - A logged-in user on the 'Home' page can make us of the following features:
   - All the functionalities named above
+  - Search for a recipe based on username, recipe name, ingredient
   - Like a recipe, if the user is not the owner of the recipe
   - Select the 'add' button to add a recipe
   - Navigate to 'Feed' to see all the posts of the users they are following